vbwx/base16-terminal-app/README.md

 ## Installation

 In Terminal, select *Terminal* > *Preferences*/*Settings* > *Profiles*.
-Then open the downloaded `profiles` folder in the Finder and drag the files you want to install into the list of Terminal profiles.
+Then open the downloaded `profiles` folder in the Finder and drag the files you want to install into the list of profiles.

 ## Customization